vsoch/arxiv-equations/README.md

   - doi

 ## Metrics of Interest
+The extraction above, along with the metadata list shown above, also extracts the tex as a string, the length, and a list of equation strings.
+This isn't a comprehensive list, but I'll make some notes about metrics that are important.

  - **topics or domain of the publication**: this could be determined from the metadata, or by parsing the text itself and doing some kind of tokenization.
  - **journal**: The name of the journal